 The cow painting, Eulalie, is an original work by Cindy Austin.
 You can buy a giclee print of Eulalie in Cindy’s etsy shop, HERE.
 The painting is framed in a $11 clearance frame from Hobby Lobby that I gold leafed.

-I didn’t get a picture of it, but I also have a phonograph in the dining room.
-I listen to it sometimes when I’m home alone, cleaning or rearranging.
+I didn’t get a picture of it, but I also had a phonograph in the dining room.
+I listened to it sometimes when I was home alone, cleaning or rearranging.
 One of my favorite memories from last Christmas was when we were sitting around the table and I played “White Christmas” by Bing Crosby on it.
 There’s just something special about those scratchy records.

 Through a small archway from the dining room is our home office, which used to be the 1940’s kitchen.
 It had patchwork linoleum floors, a gas pipe sticking up out of the floor and a fridge sitting in front of the ironing board cabinet when we first moved in.
 You can see the before and the transformation HERE.

 The channel-back chair was an honest-to-goodness-side-of-the-road-freebie.
 I reuphosltered it in antique linen.
 Jeff built the radiator cover and the built-ins in the space.